VinFG1/VinFG1/README.md

 Things I've learned about and use already:
 - C# and .NET
 - HTML/CSS
-- Cloud infrastructure (including AWS, GCP, Azure, and OCI)
+- Cloud infrastructure (incl.
+AWS, GCP, Azure, and OCI)
 - Static website design and deployment
 - Game development (primarily in Java)